BMW, Hyundai and Kia recall over 180,000 cars in China

 Two months ago BMW Brilliance began recalling 143,215 5-series cars produced between 2009 and 2012 due to a problem related to their electric power steering system.

-South Korea's Hyundai is recalling 64,795 Hyundai and Kia cars for a repair to brake pedals, the watchdog said.
+South Korea's Hyundai is recalling 64,795 Hyundai and Kia cars to repair a faulty stop-lamp switch in the brake pedal, the watchdog said.

 Kia's separate China joint venture is also recalling 40,865 cars for the same reason, it added.